Meet Alastor

 Meet Loki

 Loki is the founder's personal pet and very much lives up to the name Loki.
-He is talkative and fun to sing to but when he is on a stand do not reach up to him as he will bite you good.
-He likes head pets through the cage bars, being talked to, enjoys talking, dancing, singing back and forth, & loves being read to.You may notice he has a “pillow” on his neck which is actually a ruptured air sac that can no longer deflate as normal.
+He is talkative and fun to sing to, but when he is on a stand do not reach up to him as he will bite you to have you back away.
+He likes head pets through the cage bars, being talked to, enjoys talking, dancing, singing back and forth, and loves being read to.You may notice he has a “pillow” on his neck which is actually a ruptured air sac that can no longer deflate as normal.
 While it may look uncomfortable, this does not slow him down and he is well adapted to having it now.
 He can say “Fresh, fresh water,” “Hi, Loki,” “Fresh, fresh Loki,” “Bye bye,” “Hello,” evil laugh, sings Old McDonald and “La la la.”

 About Moluccan Cockatoos